Seven games that lasts about 2 1/2 to 3 hours (this can easily be expanded).

 The primary way that charities raise money is to get the teams to pay or sponsor themselves to take part.

-First time clients ask by “how much do charities normally charge the teams?”
+First time clients ask us “how much do charities normally charge the teams?”
 Some set the entrance at a small amount such as £250 a team, hoping to get more engaged or interested, some have set it at a quite high figure of £1,000 a team.
 We did on event in Lisburn (NI) a couple of years ago where the charity asked for £1,000 a team, and 14 teams took part.

 A good line we suggest is something like “It’s £500 to enter a team, so if there are 10 of you, that’s only £50 a head”.
 By suggesting that bonus points are awarded relating to how much charity money is raised is a great way to encourage the teams to keep on fund raising rather than just stopping at the entry fee as well.